 Assistant Commissioner, Strategic Initiatives and External Relations

-Eric Ward is Assistant Commissioner, Strategic Initiatives and External Relations.
+Mike Maddock is Assistant Commissioner, Strategic Initiatives and External Relations.

 Assistant Commissioner, Tribunal and Dispute Resolution Services

 Warren holds an Honours Bachelor of Arts degree in Urban Studies and Political Science from the University of Toronto, a Bachelor of Laws degree from Osgoode Hall Law School, and a Masters Certificate in Municipal Leadership from the Schulich School of Business.
-He has been a practicing lawyer and member of the Law Society of Ontario since 2004.
+He has been a practising lawyer and member of the Law Society of Ontario since 2004.

 If you would like the Commissioner, or another member of the IPC, to appear at your event, please complete the Speaking Engagement Request Form.
 We recommend that you submit your request at least two months in advance to allow enough time for our office to review your request.